geneontology/geneontology.github.io/_docs/contributing-go.md

 ## How to contribute new GO annotations

-Research group who wish to generate GO annotations for any project (annotating a species that is not currently included in the GO, or annotating genes for a specific field of expertise) can contribute these annotations to the GO database.
+Research groups who wish to generate GO annotations for any project (annotating a species that is not currently included in the GO, or annotating genes for a specific field of expertise) can contribute these annotations to the GO database.

 If none of the following apply to your group, [contact the GO Helpdesk](http://help.geneontology.org/) to discuss the best approach for preparing your annotations.